HarryCaveMan/bert-serving-rust/doc/bert_ner_service.md

-# Bert Embedding Service
+# Bert Named Entity Recognition Service

 ## Base Path
-The embedding service path will be set by the `SERVICE` environment variable, but will defailt to `/bert_embedding_service`
+The NER service path will be set by the `SERVICE` environment variable, but will defailt to `/bert_ner_service`

 ## API
 ### `GET /ping`